juanjq/LST-camera_validation/README.md

 ### Output:
 The respective 1855 waveforms for each pixel,

-## For plotting an event over the camera
+## For plotting an event on the camera
 ### Instructions:

 1. Copy the notebook `camera_plots.ipynb` from this github folder: `plot_on_camera`